DennisJensen95/coverage-scope/README.md

 ## Supported languages

-The package currently only supports the following coding languages:
+The package currently has only been tested with the following coding languages:

 - Python
 - Rust